diltheyaislan/grpc-golang/README.md

 # grpc-golang

-gRPC client and server communication using Golang
+gRPC client and server communication with stream using Golang

 ## Starting server